 Remember to take into consideration the potential for file count to grow when reviewing you projects.

-In order for cloud services to operate, a mechanism must track when local changes are made and initiate the syncing process – most commonly a database of sorts.
-The number of entries in the database file increases with every file or folder added.
+In order for cloud services to operate, a mechanism must track when local changes are made and initiate the syncing process.
+This is most commonly done using a database of sorts.
+The number of entries in that database file increases with every file or folder added.
 The longer the list, the longer it takes to communicate with the cloud service.

 Keeping you per-project file count to a minimum ensures that the underlying mechanism functions efficiently and isn’t overloaded.